 Additionally, your blog post should be organized and formatted in a way that lets Google know you've answered a question.
 For instance, this could mean using specific coding, so your featured snippet stands out on the page.

-According to Karla Cook, the Senior Manager of HubSpot's blog team, "Targeting featured snippets with consistently formatted sections has removed some (but definitely not all) of the guesswork when it comes to ranking for featured snippets."
+According to Karla Cook, Content Marketing Director at HubSpot, "Targeting featured snippets with consistently formatted sections has removed some (but definitely not all) of the guesswork when it comes to ranking for featured snippets."

 4. Consider on-page SEO, but not everything you publish has to be search-friendly.